cositools/cosi-data-challenges/README.md

     - 511 imaging
 - **Data Challenge 3**
   - Focused on COSI SMEX mission.
-  - Data challenges for all the main science groups (including dark matter and solar), covering all of COSI's primary science objectives.
+  - Data challenges for all the main science groups (including dark matter), covering all of COSI's primary science objectives.
   - All models and challenges provided by respective COSI science teams.
   - Used 3 months of observations, for an equatorial orbit at 530 km.
   - Simulations include rocking of instrument: